 Demonstrate your continued interest in attending this college

 Colleges also want to admit students who will definitely enroll in their institution.
-So, it is important to continue to show interest in the school, even though you are disappointed.
-You will clearly show interest by taking the initiative to find out why you were deferred and by submitting additional materials before the college asks you to.
+So, it is important to continue to show interest in the school even though you are disappointed.
+You will clearly show interest by taking the initiative to find out why you were deferred.
+Also, submit additional materials before the college asks you to.

 You can also ask to do a phone interview, visit the school (only if you live close enough for it not be a great expense) and send an email or two (don’t send too many) to the admissions officer in charge of your application.
 Resist the temptation to engage in gimmicky, silly things like sending cookies to the admissions office.